dcampbell24/hnefatafl/website/src/install.md

 ```

 You should be at least using the packages supplied via
-`include = ["desktop.toml"]`.
+`include = ["desktop-minimal.toml"]`.
 Go to games and open Hnefatafl.
-After logging in
+After
-and exiting the application, you'll have to restart Redox, because the
+logging in and exiting the application, you'll have to restart Redox, because
-application is buggy.
+the application is buggy.

 There are also at least these bugs: